Germinating the seeds

 When to plant -- Plant them when you receive them for best results.

-Until the seeds sprout, it's important not to let the soil surface dry out.
+Until the seeds sprout, it's important to always keep the surface moist.
 An easy way to maintain moisture is to enclose the pots in a plastic container or bag.
-Just leave it open a crack to allow some fresh air in.
+Leave it open slightly to allow some fresh air in.
 You may need to drip a few drops of water on the surface one or more times a day to keep it moist.

 Aim to keep the seeds between 65 and 78° F (18-26°C).
 I have no information about how well they germinate outside that temperature range.
 I recommend placing a minimum/maximum thermometer near the pots, especially if using a heating mat.

 Keep them in a bright spot out of direct sun.
-A fluorescent bulb kept 4 inches (10 cm) away provides the right amount of light.
-They should begin sprouting in 6 weeks, but allow up to 12 weeks for any slow ones, especially at cooler temperatures.
+An LED or fluorescent bulb kept 4 inches (10 cm) away provides the right amount of light (See: "Growing indoors with LED lights").

-If your water supply is very high in minerals (= "hard water"), it's best to use bottled water or rainwater.
+If your water supply is very high in minerals (= "hard water"), you might need to use bottled water or rainwater.

 If the older leaves appear pale/yellowish, the soil may be too dry down in the root zone.
 If the soil moisture in the root zone is ok, the plant may need more fertilizer.. especially if light levels are high.

 Repotting -- Once your seedlings are at least 1.5 inches tall (4 cm), you may repot them to larger containers.
-Repot gently and avoid letting the soil ball break apart, which can damage the roots.
-Water the soil before repotting to help keep the soil together.
-Repot into a loose, well-draining mix.
+Repot gently to avoid damaging the roots.
+Repot into a well-draining mix like descibed before.
 For the first week or two after repotting, shade from sun and give no fertilizer.

 Insects to watch for -- Look for any insects that you find on your other houseplants.
 Try using insecticidal soap spray before resorting to harsher chemicals.

-Pruning -- If your plants happen to get too tall, you may trim it back, which will encourage side branches to form.
+Pruning -- If your plants happen to get too tall, you may clip the top, which will encourage side branches to form.

 Strange Wonderful Things